cuinjune/PdWebParty/README.md

 <img src="QR.png" alt="QR Code" width="200"/>

-The project was inspired by Chris McCormick's [PdDroidParty](http://droidparty.net/) and Dan Wilcox's [PdParty](http://danomatika.com/code/pdparty), and it was built based on the [GSoC 2020 project for Purr Data](https://github.com/cuinjune/purr-data) to make the native Purr Data run in a web browser which is still in development.
+As the name implies, the project was inspired by Chris McCormick's [PdDroidParty](http://droidparty.net/) and Dan Wilcox's [PdParty](http://danomatika.com/code/pdparty), and it was built based on the [GSoC 2020 project for Purr Data](https://github.com/cuinjune/purr-data) to make the native Purr Data run in a web browser which is still in development.

 The goal of this project is to create a simplified version of the [Purr Data web app](https://cuinjune-purr-data.glitch.me/) that only supports running and sharing Pd patches through a web browser.
 (At least until the Purr Data web app becomes ready to be used)